Serving children, families and educators since 1974

 At that time, 25 percent of students in need of special education were receiving the needed special services and special, segregated schools for children with behavior disorders had been closed.
 AEAs remain responsible in ensuring that all children with disabilities receive the assistance they need to be successful.

 The original 15 AEAs followed the boundaries of the community college system.
 In 2000, the AEAs asked for legislation allowing for voluntary mergers of AEAs.
 Since that time, several AEA mergers have taken place and there are now nine AEAs due to mergers across the state.

-Iowa’s Area Education Agencies continue to work as partners with children, families, and educators to provide equitable, efficient, and effective educational services that prepare all Iowa children for a live well-lived.
+Iowa’s Area Education Agencies continue to work as partners with children, families, and educators to ensure equitable, efficient, and effective educational services that prepare all Iowa children for a life well-lived.